multitoolplusplus/app/README.md

 # Cross platform multitool written in C++

 ## IMPORTANT ANNOUNCEMENT
 As of this being wrote, our Windows binary is currently detected by 11 antivirus engines on VirusTotal.
 If you have the time, please report this as a false positive!
+The program is NOT malware, see the AnyRun report [here.](https://web.archive.org/web/20250505173801/https://any.run/report/77d948771944c3f53cae5a9533532d34f66d585ef644efd1e9361004ba758fa6/b7333cd7-23e3-45b3-a42d-6068c788ce3d) <!-- using web archive because anyrun public reports get deleted after 2 weeks -->

 ## Installation